Know your Cholesterol before Raise HDL Cholesterol

 Know your Cholesterol

-We all know that there are 2 types of cholesterol – good and bad.
-LDL is bad, while HDL is considered to be the good cholesterol.
-Certain factors like sedentary lifestyle, being overweight, smoking, alcohol, diabetes, high blood pressure, under-active thyroid gland, wrong genetics, age, early menopause and over consumption of foods like red meat, sausages, cheese, pastry, cakes, most biscuits and cream cause rise in cholesterol levels.
+There are two types of cholesterol – good and bad.
+Low-density lipoprotein (LDL) is the bad, while High-density lipoprotein (HDL) is the good cholesterol.
+Certain factors such as sedentary lifestyle, being overweight, smoking, alcohol, diabetes, high blood pressure, under-active thyroid gland, wrong genetics, age, early menopause and over consumption of foods like red meat, sausages, cheese, pastry, cakes, cause rise in cholesterol levels.

 When a person follows a healthy lifestyle and dietary habits, his body is capable of handling excess cholesterol.
-The liver compensates for the excess cholesterol by reducing its own production and thus keeps blood levels in check.
-But when a person leads an unhealthy lifestyle and has no control over his diet, his body fails to handle dietary cholesterol with expertise and allows excess cholesterol to travel into the bloodstream.
+The liver compensates for the excess cholesterol by reducing its own production, keeping blood levels in check.
+But, when a person leads an unhealthy lifestyle and has no control over his diet, his body fails to handle dietary cholesterol with expertise and allows excess cholesterol to travel into the bloodstream.

-Is it important to increase HDL & reduce LDL?
+How to Increase HDL & Reduce LDL?

 How to Increase HDL Cholesterol

-Add soluble fiber to your diet
+Add soluble fibre to your diet